2.2. Corporate Finance

 5. To the lenders, the risk is that the company will not be able to pay the regular interest, or pay back the principle.
-There is also the risk that the company will pay of the debt earlier than expected (but not all debt is callable.)
+There is also the risk that the company will pay of the debt earlier than expected (but not all debt is of this kind known as callable.)

 6. When companies issue stock they sell shares through an Initial Public Offering (IPO).
 These are not sold to the general public, but to large institutional investors and early private investors (these could be owners and employees.)
 When companies “go public” they do so through an IPO.
-(While not the largest in history, the Facebook IPO is one of the most famous IPOs from 2013.
-There’s also the Twitter IPO from 2013.)
-(Further reflections on Facebook here.)
+(The five largest IPOs in history are identified here, with Alibaba, the Chinese Ebay topping the list.)

 7. Many companies are not public, but still have shareholders.
 Private equity has become a large category of equity investment in companies that don’t want to be exposed to the regulation and scrutiny of a public company.
-(Though not definitive in any way, this article from The New Yorker is interesting.)
+(Here is an interesting podcast from NPR about public companies going private, and vice versa.)

 8. To the company, equity represents sharing the ownership with outsider investors.
 These part-owners get a say, through annual shareholder meetings and occasional votes, in how the company is run.
 While going public can increase the amount of capital the original owners of a company have access to, they must (potentially) share any profits with those shareholders.
 But the company has no obligation to return the capital investors provide through issuing stock.